Okpainmo/multi-db-nodejs-express-with-typescript-and-zod-template/README.md

 It is set up to utilize Zod for data validation, and to support multiple-database types(MongoDB and PostgreSQL).

 **To provide usage guidance, the project will contain build samples/demonstrations of how to use both databases.
-When fully completed, this README file, will also contain instructions, on how to fully unplug any of the database setups that you do not wish to use.**
+Subsequently, this README file, will also contain instructions, on how to fully unplug any of the database setups that you do not wish to use.**

 **Also, To fully ensure separation of concerns, MongoDB will use Mongoose as ODM, while PostgreSQL will use Prisma as ORM**